The GIST's Guide to Football

 Go for RBs and WRs first.
 They do most of the scoring.

 Take your defence second-last and your kicker dead-last.
+Some leagues will even eliminate the kicking category because it’s the least important!

 Don’t take too many players from one team.
 Each team gets a bye week (a week off), so you’ll be f***ed if they’re all on your bench.